-Then, I can send my final communications to those involved parties and move on to a new phase of my life where I get to set aside the rage of 10,000 firesides that has been powering me these six months, and settle into allowing myself to actually grieve and start to process this immense loss.
+Then, I can send my final communications to those involved parties who have no concept of boundaries and move on to a new phase of my life where I get to set aside the rage of 10,000 firesides that has been powering me these six months and settle into allowing myself to actually grieve and start to process this immense loss.

 I spend most of my day teetering on the precipice of being inconsolably ineffective in completing the most basic of tasks and wildly productive, given how little sleep I get these past few months.

 Attempts to forge new relationships have been wildly unsuccessful.
 And I struggle with not wanting to burden those who have their own battles.

 When I met Kristen, I had just lost my mother, and was dealing with a rift with one of my oldest friends.
 It’s almost comical to have another cycle of losing a loved one, followed by the loss of fair-weather family and friends.

 The experience of being seen, accepted, loved for who you actually are is a treasure.
 I’ve now lost it twice.